G1ANT-Robot/G1ANT.Manual/g1ant-language/triggering/README.md

 # Triggering

-Section triggering describes all the triggers which can be generated in specific circumstances (depending on the trigger) and can call user defined process.
+This section describes all triggers which can be generated in specific circumstances (depending on a trigger) and can call user defined process.

-Each entry of this section should be defined as below.
+Each entry of this section is described with the following principles:

-**Initial Arguments**
+## Initial Arguments

-Arguments needed for a trigger to be called before running the script.
+These are the arguments needed for a trigger to be called before running the script.
 In order to set them, you need to open `Tools\Settings` and paste some xml code between `<Triggers>` … `</Triggers>`.

-Note that some possible arguments are not required to be set because they already have a default value.
+Note that some arguments are not required to be set, because they already have a default value.

-**Example**
+### Example

 ```G1ANT
 <Trigger Class="FileTrigger" Name="test" TaskName="C:\Users\a\Documents\G1ANT.Robot\test.robot">